rpolitex/simpleassert/README.md

 Use `ASSERT()` macro to check the specified condition.
 If condition falls, the assertion message appears on stdout and you may do a specific reaction (return, close rosource or smth. else).

-If you don't need the assertion message - set `SIMPLE_ASSERT_SILENT 1`.

 ```c++
 int resize(unsigned int newSize) {